 The Working Group discussed the CP and developed a consultation document (Attachment 3) to gather information and feedback from market participants.

-The Working Group noted that although existing terms can be imposed, this CP does not prevent the incumbent customer from seeking to vary them.
+The Working Group noted that although existing terms would be imposed, this CP does not prevent the incumbent customer from seeking to vary them.

 DCP 181 CONSULTATION